shieldgenerator7/DnD-Stories/MinotaursMaze/MinotaursMaze.md

 And then Don JeLancie’s Department of Joy faded in.
 And he already had a customer.

 “I got the 1700 gold!”
 Robin Hood exclaimed, pouring coins out of bags on the counter.
 So far so good, a huge pile of gold.
-Then he poured the last bag.
+Then he poured out the last bag.
 A bunch of rocks came tumbling out.
 “What?”

 “Nice try,” smirked Don.
 “But I don’t accept merrymen currency.”